whatsupmailbox/whatsupmailbox.github.io/_posts/2016-02-12-Little-Lace-Box-Subscription-February-2016-Review-Coupon.md

 <img src="/images/LittleLaceBoxFeb2016Box.jpg" border="0" style="border:none;max-width:100%;" alt="Little Lace Box" />
 </a></center>

-<p>Lately LLB has been sending items that don't really fit into their subscription box and this month it's a canvas tote!
+<p>Lately LLB has been sending items that don't really fit inside their subscription box and this month it's a canvas tote!
 More on that later.</p>

 <br>